 The initial conversion rate of the Convertible Notes was 160.0000 shares of the Company's common stock per \$1,000 principal amount of Convertible Notes, which is equivalent to an initial conversion price of \$6.25 per share of common stock.
 As a result of the special dividend that was payable on May 26, 2017 to stockholders of record as of the close of business on May 17, 2017, the conversion rate of the Convertible Notes was adjusted from 160.0000 shares of the Company's common stock per \$1,000 principal amount of Convertible Notes.
+As a result of the one-for-ten reverse stock split of the Company's common stock effected on September 5, 2017, the conversion rate of the Convertible Notes was further adjusted from 235.2112 shares of the Company's common stock per \$1,000 principal amount of

+Convertible Notes to 23.5210 shares of the Company's common stock per \$1,000 principal amount of Convertible Notes.
 The conversion rate will be subject to further adjustment in some events, but will not be adjusted for any accrued and unpaid interest.
 In addition, following certain corporate events that occur prior to the Maturity Date, the Company will increase the conversion rate for a holder who elects to convert its Convertible Notes in connection with such a corporate event in certain circumstances.

 In connection with a lawsuit filed by the trustee and certain holders of the Convertible Notes in the Court of Chancery in the State of Delaware, captioned Wells Fargo Bank, National Association, Wolverine Flagship Fund Trading Limited, Highbridge International LLC, and Highbridge Tactical Credit & Convertibles Master Fund, L.P. v.
 Merrimack Pharmaceuticals, Inc. (the "Delaware Action"), the Company deposited \$60.0 million in proceeds from the Asset Sale into an escrow account.
 The funds will remain in escrow for the duration of the Delaware Action in order to provide security to the plaintiffs for their claims in the Delaware Action.
+For additional information regarding the Delaware Action, see Note 14, "Subsequent Events."

-For the three and six months ended June 30, 2017, interest expense related to the Convertible Notes was \$1.7 million and \$3.3 million, respectively.
-For the three and six months ended June 30, 2016, interest expense related to the Convertible Notes was \$1.9 million and \$5.3 million, respectively.
+For the three and nine months ended September 30, 2017, interest expense related to the Convertible Notes was \$1.7 million and \$5.0 million, respectively.
+For the three and nine months ended September 30, 2016, interest expense related to the Convertible Notes was \$1.7 million and \$21.1 million, respectively.
 The year-over-year decrease was primarily attributable to interest expense related to a reduction in the principal based on the conversion of some of the Convertible Notes that occurred in April 2016.